John Langdon Down: Later career

 Down decided to transform Earlswood, a large institution which had its origins in two pioneering institutions set up in Highgate and Colchester, while he took his MB in London, won the gold medal in physiology and took his MRCP and MD degrees.
 He was elected Assistant Physician to the London Hospital and continued to live at Earlswood and practice there and in London.

 He and his wife Mary transformed Earlswood from a place of horror where patients were subject to corporal punishment and kept in dirty conditions and unschooled, to a happy place where all punishment was forbidden and replaced with kindness and rewards, the patients' dignity was valued and they were taught horse riding, gardening, crafts and elocution.
 Down restructured the administration of the Asylum and started a regimen of stimulation, good food, and occupational training.

-In 1866, he wrote a paper entitled "Observations on an Ethnic Classification of Idiots" in which he put forward the theory that it was possible to classify different types of conditions by ethnic characteristics.
+In 1866, he wrote the paper "Observations on an Ethnic Classification of Idiots" in which he put forward the theory that it was possible to classify different types of conditions by ethnic characteristics.
 He listed several types including the Malay, Caucasian and Ethiopian types.
 In the main, the paper is about what is known as Down syndrome, named after him, but which he classified as the Mongolian type of idiot.
 As a result, Down syndrome was also known as "Mongolism" and people with Down syndrome referred to as "Mongoloids".
+Down's original terminology, later deemed racist, continued to be used colloquially into the late 20th century.
 Down's paper also argued that if mere disease is able to break down racial barriers to the point of causing the facial features of the offspring of whites to resemble those of another race, then racial differences must be the result of variation, affirming therefore the unity of the human species.
 Down used this reasoning to argue against a tendency he perceived in his day to regard different races as separate species.

 Down was an advocate for higher education for women and disagreed with the notion that it would make the women liable to produce "feeble-minded" children.
 He also believed women should be allowed to join the workforce.
 This belief led him to petition the lords of Earlswood to pay his wife Mary for her contributions to the running of Earlswood.
 This request was refused because at the time the contributions of women in the workforce were considered volunteer work.
 This situation was thought to put a strain on Down's relationship with the lords of Earlswood.
 Down eventually retired from Earlswood in 1868 after the lords refused to give him the money he needed to display the artwork of some of his patients at an exhibition.